shunjieee/tp/docs/UserGuide.md

 ### Exit the application: `exit`

-Logs the user out of their account, and closes the Hi:Re application window.
+After using Hi:Re, you can close the application by using the `exit` command.
+It will log the user out of their account, and close the Hi:Re application window.

 Format: `exit`